Provably Correct Algorithms for Matrix Column Subset Selection with Selectively Sampled Data: Discussion

 where $n=\max(n_1,n_2)$.
 As a remark, when $\mu_0$ is a constant then $R_{\complete}^*=\Omega(1)$ whenever $m=o(n_1(n_2-k))$. \end{thm}

-\paragraph{Remark 2} For the $\|\mat M-\mat C\mat C^\dagger\mat M\|_{\xi}$ selection error, it is possible for a passive sampling algorithm to output a subset of column indices such that the corresponding column subset achieve a relative selection error.
+\paragraph{Remark 2} For the $\|\mat M-\mat C\mat C^\dagger\mat M\|_{\xi}$ selection error (with only column indices $C$ output by an CSS algorithm), it is possible for a passive sampling algorithm to achieve a relative error bound with high probability.
 In fact, Algorithm \ref{alg_lscore_cx} and Theorem \ref{thm_lscore_cx} precisely accomplish this.
 In addition, when the input matrix is exact low rank, Theorem \ref{thm_lscore_cx} implies that there exists a passive sampling algorithm that outputs a small subset of columns which span the entire column subspace of a row-coherent matrix with high probability.
 This result shows column subset selection is easier than matrix completion when only indices of the selected column subset are required.
 It does not violate Theorem \ref{thm_mat_complete}, however, because knowing which columns span the column space of an input matrix does not imply we can complete the matrix without further samples.